 What are these numbers?

-Such plastic is mainly used in the production of disposable beverage containers.
+This plastic is mainly used in the production of disposable drink containers.
 Typical PET packaging is mineral water bottles.
-Such packaging, even after careful cleaning, can release toxic chemicals when reused.
-Never reuse this kind of material.
+Such packaging, even after thorough cleaning, may release toxic chemicals when reused.
+Never reuse this type of material.

 2 - HDPE (LDPE)